top of page

 Isabella Key

 The start of a new school year is the perfect time to spark curiosity, build classroom community, and make learning fun.
-August often brings fresh energy and a little bit of nervous excitement, which makes it the ideal moment to introduce engaging activities that help students feel connected while diving into STEM.
-The best part?
-STEM doesn’t have to be complicated—simple, hands-on projects can encourage problem-solving, teamwork, and creativity right from day one.
+With fresh energy and a touch of nervous excitement in August, it’s an ideal moment to introduce hands-on STEM projects that encourage problem-solving, teamwork, and creativity.
+These activities help students feel connected while exploring concepts in math, science, engineering, and technology.

-Below you’ll find six back-to-school STEM activities that are easy to set up and designed to make the first weeks of school both meaningful and memorable.
+Here are six engaging back-to-school STEM activities that are easy to set up, adaptable for any classroom, and designed to make the first weeks both meaningful and memorable.

 Have questions about STEM education or makerspaces?
 Check out our FAQ section!